noahdasanaike/fassf/README.md

 [note: currently not in package form]

 An R package with various improved and original functions for spatial analysis in R, as well as a repository for basic spatial data.
-Mostly wrappers that increase functionality.
+Mostly wrappers that improve/add functionality.

 Current functionality:
 - faster averages from spatial intersections